 Among the best products we’ve seen this year is one called Noom.
 Noom offers its users personalized meal plans, human coaching, support groups, and more.
 Also, the comments posted online indicate people see great results.

-The makers of Noom are so confident in their program they’re offering a 14-day trial for a limited time, which is very encouraging.
+The makers of Noom are so confident in their program they’re offering a free trial for a limited time, which is very encouraging.

 Learn More About Noom »